phense/win10guide/docs/en/pre-install-backup/index.md

-# Backup of your Data (copy and paste method)
+# Backup of your Data

-consideration and awareness

 ***